Blog > Documentation > Mental Status Exam Cheat Sheet + Examples

 Clearly Document Any Safety Concerns

-Always take special care when documenting risk factors such as suicidal ideation, homicidal ideation, or psychotic symptoms.
-Be specific about what the client reported, how you assessed risk, and what actions you took.
+Always document risk factors — suicidal ideation, homicidal ideation, psychotic symptoms — with specificity.
+Note what the client reported, how you assessed risk, and what actions you took.
 For example, “Client endorsed passive thoughts of suicide without plan or intent.
 Denied current suicidal or homicidal ideation.
 Safety plan reviewed and discussed.”

 Be Concise But Thorough